-When it comes to classic holiday activities, it is hard to beat a horse-drawn sleigh ride.
-This holiday season, take the perfect winter ride on the perfect winter trip.
+When it comes to classic holiday activities, it is hard to beat an old-fashioned sleigh ride.

 Later that night, fall into bed—a sleigh bed, natch—in the Pines room at nearby Black River Crossing bed and breakfast.
 Beyond sweet dreams, you’ll find under the bedroom’s 15-foot vaulted knotty pine ceiling a three-sided fireplace, heated granite floor and whirlpool tub.
 Two other equally amazing bedrooms are available at the B&B, plus luxe common areas like the game room, wood-fired sauna cabin and a great room, which overlooks Big Powderhorn Mountain, home to 26 downhill runs, three terrain parks and an average natural snowfall of 17 feet per year.